Honours Easy

 Honours Easy is a 1935 British drama film directed by Herbert Brenon and starring Greta Nissen, Patric Knowles and Margaret Lockwood.
+It was written by Roland Pertwee based on his 1930 play Honours Easy.
 It follows a man who tries to take revenge on a rival for a slight seventeen years before by framing his son for theft.
-It was based on the play Honours Easy by Roland Pertwee.

-It was an early role for Margaret Lockwood.
+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot

-Unhinged art dealer William Barton (Ivan Samson) seeks revenge on a man who ruined his career years ago.
+Unhinged art dealer William Barton seeks revenge on a man who ruined his career years ago.
 He does so by attempting to frame the man's son for the theft of $2,500 from the safe in his gallery.
 However the son has an alibi in Barton's wife, with whom he is having an affair.